billbuchanan/csn09112/week02_ids/lab/README.md

 Now we will configure the hosts to sit on the Private and DMZ networks.

 ## C Ubuntu setup
-Set up the Ubuntu host to connect to 10.10.x.7/24 with a default gateway of your firewall port (10.10.x.254/24).
+Set up the Ubuntu host to have an IP address of 10.10.x.7/24 (for the ens160 network adaptor) with a default gateway of your firewall port (10.10.x.254/24).

 ```
 sudo ip link set ens160 up
 sudo ip addr add 10.10.x.7/24 dev ens160
 sudo ip route add default via 10.10.x.254 dev ens160
 ```
-Can you ping the default gateway?

-Next setup the nameserver on the Ubuntu host by editing the /etc/resolv.config and adding a nameserver:
+Next setup the nameserver on the Ubuntu host by editing the /etc/resolv.config and adding a nameserver of 146.176.1.6:

 ```
 sudo nano /etc/resolv.conf